HuyaneMatsu/hata/docs/topics/forms.md

 Forms are standalone components, with sub-components as fields.

-For now forms are limited to 5 sub-components.
-And the only accepted sub-components are text inputs (basically rows of text inputs, but rows are inserted automatically if not defined.)
+Forms are limited to 5 sub-components.
+The allowed top level components are text displays and labels.
+Labels are meant to be used to wrap an input component, giving them a "label" and a description.

 ## Limitations

 - Up to `5` rows in each form.

-### Text input limitations

-- Up to `1` text input can be in a row.
+- Each input component must be nested into a label.

 # Form commands